jgosnell56/Klipper-backup/README.md

 # Klipper-backup
-Backup of Klipper config and all files related.
+Klipper config for Ender 5 Pro with direct drive extruder, 4.2.7 board, and BLTouch.